alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - **Hybrid Working:**
   Although the Turing does require employees to come into the office (see [above](#are-you-accepting-remote-applicants)), we do our best to ensure a healthy work environment whether you are in the office or working remotely.
   Some of the team work primarily remotely, while others come in every day.
-  We’ve set up our working style to be remote-first, ensuring that those not in the office aren’t at a disadvantage, so there’s no pressure or expectation to be in the office more than the minimum four days.
+  We’ve set up our working style to be remote-first, ensuring that those not in the office aren’t at a disadvantage, so there’s no pressure or expectation to be in the office more than the minimum four days a month.
   However, some team members have found that when they work remotely, they miss out on the informal water cooler chats or lunchtime conversations that happen in the office.
   To help bridge the gap, we try to mitigate this with online randomised coffee chats and co-working sessions.